Bull & Bear

 Bull and Bear

-Verdict: Lean Long, Wait For Confirmation - the SOTP gap and buyback flywheel are real, but two unresolved swing factors (USPI same-facility growth and the SEC FOIA 7(A) enforcement matter) sit directly on top of the rerate path.
+Verdict: Lean Long, Wait For Confirmation - the SOTP gap and buyback math are real, but two unresolved swing factors (USPI same-facility growth and the SEC FOIA 7(A) enforcement matter) sit directly on the path.
 The bull's central claim - that USPI is a SGRY-comp ambulatory platform mispriced inside a hospital wrapper - is supported by six years of 3-6%+ same-facility growth and a 21-percentage-point margin gap.
-The bear's central claim - that USPI's M&A pace has already slipped (533 vs. 575-600 promise) and that 2026-2028 stacks EPTC + OBBBA + site-neutral on the hospital book - is also supported by management's own admissions cadence trim and confirmed FOIA exemption.
-The decisive variable is observable in two quarters, not five years; the right posture is to keep the name on a tight watchlist and let Q3-Q4 2026 USPI prints break the tie.
+The bear's central claim - that USPI's M&A pace has slipped (533 vs. 575-600 promise) and that 2026-2028 stacks EPTC + OBBBA + site-neutral on the hospital book - is supported by management's own admissions cadence trim and the FOIA 7(A) exemption response.
+The decisive variable is observable in two quarters; the right posture is to keep the name on a tight watchlist and let Q3-Q4 2026 USPI prints break the tie.

 Bull Case